- HOME

 - Prashanth

-Prashanth is a product marketer in the Zoho Workplace team.
+Prashanth is a Senior Product Marketer in the Zoho Workplace team who focuses more on Workplace productivity and how teams can work better.
 He loves bringing a creative element to his work.
-He enjoys travelling, writing, reading, and playing badminton.
+He enjoys traveling, writing, reading, and playing badminton.